asyncapi/generator/docs/react-render-engine.md

     - `File` is the root component
     - The file is not in the list of `nonRenderableFiles` in the template configuration
 1. New lines are automatically added after each `Text` component.
-1. The props you have access to in rendering function are:
+1. The props you have access to in the rendering function are:
    - `asyncapi` which is a parsed spec file object.
 Read the [API](https://github.com/asyncapi/parser-js/blob/master/API.md#AsyncAPIDocument) of the Parser to understand what structure you have access to in this parameter.
    - `originalAsyncAPI` which is an original spec file before it is parsed.
    - `params` that contain the parameters provided when generating.